Growing a Private Dermatology Practice

 30% Cosmetic Dermatology

-The physician-managed practice was well-respected in the community.
+This physician-managed practice was well-respected in the community.
 The owner-physician was beloved by patients.
 The physician wanted to spend more time practicing medicine and less time dealing with staffing issues.
-The physician wanted the practice to be profitable, and wanted the practice focused on the needs of the patients first and always.
+They wanted the practice to be profitable, and wanted the practice to be focused on the needs of the patients first and always.

 When we were contacted in 2011, the practice had been losing money since late 2008.
-The owner assumed the issue was marketing, however after our initial interview we realized there were operational issues holding the practice back.
-The office staff was performing poorly with patient complaints daily, low employee morale, and high turnover.
-The practice was several months behind on insurance claims billing and rife with errors that cost the practice money.
-The practice had several cosmetic devices and products but the staff was not promoting these revenue opportunities to patients.
+The owner assumed the issue was marketing, however after our initial interview, we realized there were actually operational issues holding the practice back.
+The office staff was performing poorly with patient complaints daily, employee morale was low, and there were high turnover rates.
+They were several months behind on insurance claims, billing, and were rife with errors that cost the practice money.
+They also had several cosmetic devices and products but the staff were not promoting these revenue opportunities to patients.

 We quickly realized that if we started marketing the practice, it would not make any more money.

-- Employees did not have clear goals, roles, and expectations.
+- Employees didn't have clear goals, roles, and expectations

 - Low patient satisfaction

 - High payroll cost due to unauthorized overtime